Things to do

 Elizma recently joined us at Mont Rochelle from Harbour House Hotel where she was the Hotel Manager.
 Fortunately for us, Elizma knows Franschhoek well as she previously worked at Le Franschhoek Hotel and Spa as the Front Office Manager.
 She is excited to have joined the team at Mont Rochelle and is looking forward to the familiar 5 star boutique atmosphere and environment she has grown to love over the years in hospitality.

 Bronwyn loves coming to work each day and has a real passion for spa therapy!
-She loves offering her clients pure relaxation and total wellbeing and particularly enjoys seeing the difference from when clients walk into the spa to when they leave following their treatments.
+As Head of the Mont Rochelle Spa team, she loves offering her clients pure relaxation and total wellbeing and particularly enjoys seeing the difference from when clients walk into the spa to when they leave following their treatments.

 After a rocky start burning the kitchen curtains whilst making chips as a teenager, Shane's cooking ability has come a long way!
 Since attending culinary school and succeeding in a challenging first job at an Italian restaurant doing 250 covers per night with only 5 members of staff, Shane (in his own words) decided to knuckle-down and become the ultimate pan waving ninja!
 Over the next six years, he worked his way up in various restaurants around Cape Town, but then made the move into Michelin star dining and took on roles at Roger Hines at the Harrow (1 Michelin Star) followed by The Square in Mayfair (2 Michelin Stars).
 We're very excited to have Shane head up the Mont Rochelle kitchen.